Ken Swilling

-Jerry Kenneth Swilling (born September 25, 1970) is a former college and professional American football player who played Defensive Back for one season for the Cleveland Browns.
-Ken played high school football at Stephens County and college football at Georgia Tech.
+Jerry Kenneth Swilling (born September 25, 1970) is an American former professional football player who played defensive back for one season with the Cleveland Browns of the National Football League (NFL).
+He played high school football at Stephens County and college football for the Georgia Tech Yellow Jackets.
+He was selected by the Tampa Bay Buccaneers in the seventh round of the 1992 NFL draft.

-Georgia Tech
+College career

 Swilling played Defensive Back for the Yellow Jackets from 1988 through 1991.
 He was an All-American and member of the 1990 National Championship team.
 Ken had a nickname of "Captain America" while at Tech.
 "If you were to draw a picture of a football player in a uniform, you'd draw Ken Swilling," said Coach Bobby Ross in a Sports Illustrated interview; "He's the guy you want to get off the bus first when you go visiting."
-Swilling is said to have called an undefeated season during before the 1990 schedule began after supposedly having a dream that it would happen.
+Swilling is said to have called an undefeated season before the 1990 schedule began after supposedly having a dream that it would happen.